How the 767-300ER fits into the 767 story

 Why it branches from the family

-The 767-300ER is treated as the representative branch because it captures the extended-range branch most associated with the family’s passenger prime.
+The 767-300ER stands out within the Boeing 767 family because it captures the extended-range branch most associated with the family’s passenger prime.

 Fact rows